best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

 `````

 The Python example above has one file containing unit tests for each module (group of related functions and classes).
-When using this structure you may want to also group multiple test functions into test classes.
+When using this structure, you may want to also group multiple test functions into test classes.
 Having one test class per function/class that you are testing will make it clear that the group of tests relates to that function or class in your source code.

 ```{code-block} python